uninstallio/android-sdk/README.md

 ### Steps to integrate the sdk to your Android project.

-1. Download and Unzip the zip file
+1. Download and Unzip the zip file.
-2. PutSDK Jar files to Libs folder
+2. Put SDK jar files to libs folder.
-3. Configure SDK settings in the Manifestfile
+3. Configure SDK settings in the Manifestfile.
-4. Set the SDK “Token and Secret” in Stringsfile
+4. Set the SDK “Token and Secret” in Stringsfile.
-5. Initialize the SDK - In the main activity class
+5. Initialize the SDK - In the main activity class.
-6. Passing Information to SDK
+6. Passing Information to SDK.
-⋅⋅* Unordered sub-list.
-⋅⋅* Unordered sub-list.
-⋅⋅1.Unique System User ID and Email ID
+⋅⋅* Unique System User ID and Email ID.
-⋅⋅2.
-Install Source
+⋅⋅* Install Sourc.
-⋅⋅3.
-App Events
+⋅⋅* App Events.
-⋅⋅4.
-Crash Events
+⋅⋅* Crash Events.

 ####Setup